sho-portfolio/sql-worked-examples/README.md

 ```

-## turn a row of data into a comma seperated list and assign to a variable
+## turn a column of data into a comma seperated list and assign to a variable

 ```sql